Boehringer-Ingelheim/binary-endpoints/README.md

 ## Computational Requirements

-The simulation workflow was developed for execution on a high-performance computing (HPC) cluster using the `clustermq` package.
+The simulation workflow was developed for execution on a high-performance computing (HPC) cluster.

-The default configuration assumes access to a large number of compute cores (more than 1000 concurrent jobs were available for the original analyses).
+The default configuration assumes access to a large number of compute cores (1800 concurrent jobs were available for the original analyses).

 Users reproducing the analyses in a different environment will need to modify the cluster configuration and adjust the number of parallel jobs accordingly.
 Depending on available computational resources, this may substantially increase execution time.